 Project 3b): Writing an object oriented code for the Earth-Sun system.
 Write then a program which solves the above differential equations for the Earth-Sun system using Euler's method and the velocity Verlet method.
-Your code should be object oriented.
+Write these codes without object orientation first in order to make sure everything is running correctly.
+Thereafter you should start planning to object orient your code.
 Try to figure out which parts and operations could be written as classes and generalized.
 Your task here is to think of the program flow and figure out which parts can be abstracted and reused for many types of operations.
-We have provided an example on how to structure the solar system solver.
-This will be discussed during the lectures and various lab sessions.
-A similar structure in Fortran will also be provided.

-For those of you who will focus on the Molecular Dynamics version of Project 4, much of the structures developed here as well as the implementation of the Verlet algorithm, can be used in that project as well.
+For those of you who will focus on the Molecular Dynamics version of Project 5, much of the structures developed here as well as the implementation of the Verlet algorithm, can be used in that project as well.